mon074/PortScanner/README.md

 Do not scan any system you don’t own or don’t have permission to test.
 Unauthorized scanning can be illegal.

 👩‍💻 Author
-Made by Divya Raghuvanshi (mon074)
+Made by Divyanka Raghuvanshi (mon074)